chinanf-boy/awesome-stars/README.md

 ## TypeScript

+- [docz](https://github.com/pedronauck/docz) - ✍🏻It has never been so easy to document your things!
 - [electron-forge](https://github.com/electron-userland/electron-forge) - A complete tool for creating, publishing, and installing modern Electron applications
 - [electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [mockoon](https://github.com/255kb/mockoon) - Mock REST APIs in seconds.